U.S. said to investigate AT&T, Verizon over wireless collusion claim: source

 "I am very happy that the DOJ is taking its job as a cop on the beat very seriously," said Feld.

-(Reporting by Munsif Vengattil in Bengaluru, Sheila Dang in New York and David Shepardson and Diane Bartz in Washington; Writing by Chris Sanders; Editing by Dan Grebler and Sandra Maler)
+(Reporting by Munsif Vengattil in Bengaluru, Sheila Dang in New York and David Shepardson and Diane Bartz in Washington; Writing by Chris Sanders; Editing by Dan Grebler, Peter Henderson and Sandra Maler)